AguaClara/Textbook/Rapid_Mix/RM_Intro.rst

 Mixing time
 -----------

 The time required for mixing in a turbulent environment is a function of the rate that kinetic energy is being dissipated as heat (the energy dissipation rate) and the length scale of the eddies.
 Given that turbulent energy is passed from large eddies to smaller and smaller eddies, the amount of energy that is being transferred at any given length scale is independent of scale.
-The result (see equation :eq:`eq_t_eddy`) is that the time required for mixing is dominated by the time required for the largest eddies to turn over (:numref:`figure_Eddy_turnover_times`).
+The result (see Equation :eq:`eq_t_eddy`) is that the time required for mixing is dominated by the time required for the largest eddies to turn over (:numref:`figure_Eddy_turnover_times`).

 .. _figure_Eddy_turnover_times: